edulach/Vasi_bayesian_Regression-model/README.md

 Corresponding Authors: Eduardo Lachos Olivares: velo28@usp.br

-This material serves as a supplementary resource to the paper "A New Mean-Dispersion Bounded Mixed Regression Model".
-The Probit-Normal model is particularly well-suited for situations in which the variable of interest is continuous and is bounded within the interval (0,1), and in which explanatory variables are incorporated through a regression structure.
+This material serves as a supplementary resource to the paper "Vasi Bounded Mixed Regression Model".
+The Vasi model is particularly well-suited for situations in which the variable of interest is continuous and is bounded within the interval (0,1), and in which explanatory variables are incorporated through a regression structure through Bayesian framework.

 ## Previous installations